 Table of Contents

-Due to the nature of the cargo on board the aircraft, the contractor was quick to report the loss citing safety reasons and the potential issues if the various militia groups in the region were to secure it.
-Coalition forces have attempted to find it but a massive sandstorm in the region has forced a delay.
+The contractor was quick to report the loss, citing possible issues if the various militia groups in the region were to secure it.
+ISAF-AP forces begun attempts to find it but a massive sandstorm in the region forced a delay.